16 Art Internships for High Schoolers in 2025

 Duration: 8 weeks

-Los Angeles teens aged 16-18 may apply to be summer gallery guides for ~7 weeks at the Getty, one of the most visited museums in the world.
+Los Angeles teens aged 16-18 may apply to be summer gallery guides at the Getty, one of the most visited museums in the world.
 The program pays for transportation to and from the Getty, along with a stipend upon completion.
 Interns learn about museum collections and work primarily with visitors of all ages, developing public speaking and facilitation skills.
-Students in the Boyle Heights community are also eligible for Getty Teen Lab, an eight-week STEAM-focused summer internship that offers a stipend and covers transportation costs.
+Students in the Boyle Heights community are also eligible for the Getty Teen Lab, an eight-week STEAM-focused summer internship that offers a stipend and covers transportation costs.
 Check for application deadlines in the spring!

-5. Dallas Museum of Art | Teen Programs
+5. Brooklyn Museum | Teen Programs

 Application Deadline: